NeverSettels/covid-open-business-tracker/README.md

 2. Allows user to see businesses that are currently open []
 3. Allows user to see a map/list of businesses that are open []

+## **Stretch Goals**

+- Geocoding getting that API working
+- Allowing the user to select a type "pharmacy", "restraunts", "liquor-stores", "cannibis shop" (drop-down)
+- Allowing the user to type a more specific keyword into a form for results for the getBusinesses() API call
+- List of things that are displayed to user: name, address, phone number.
+- Icons display on map pin?
+- Click function to zoom into map location based off user selection (init map function within click function)
+- Have display on Netlify & mobile device media query
+- Practice our presentation

 ## **Known Bugs**

 There are no known bugs at this time.